-The Conflict Conference (TCC) will hold its fifth annual conference at the Moody College of The University of Texas at Austin April 13-14, 2018.
+The Conflict Conference (TCC) will hold its fifth annual conference at the Moody College of The University of Texas at Austin April 11-12, 2018.
 TCC is a multidisciplinary annual conference promoting the study of conflict, conflict resolution, and peace making.
 We invite papers on any relevant topic, such as apologies, advocacy, civic conflict and disputes, dispute resolution, emotions, peace, negotiation, reconciliation, mediation, dialogue, public deliberation, restorative justice, conflict management, environmental disputes, and ethics.
 This year we feature two presentations by Brooke Fisher Liu of the University of Maryland.
 The keynote presentation is open to the public.
 For the workshop, please RSVP below:

 National Consortium for the Study of Terrorism and Responses to Terrorism (START) - a Department of Homeland Security Center of Excellence; Director of the Risk Communication & Resilience Research Program; Department of Communication, University of Maryland